tajammalw/aisd-jse-conditional-statements/README.md

 ## Description 📄

 In this project, you'll learn to use JavaScript's conditional statements to execute different parts of your code based on specific conditions.
 You'll start by understanding what conditional statements are, using the `if` statement to make decisions, and then expanding with the `else` statement for alternative outcomes.
 You'll also explore comparison operators, `truthy` and `falsy` values, data type checking, and logical operators (`AND`, `OR`, `NOT`).
-Each example builds on the previous one to reinforce your understanding.

 ## Expected Project Structure 🏗️